Skip to main content

 The persistConfig option

-In your relay configiration section in package.json you'll need specify "persistConfig".
+In the relay configuration section of your package.json you'll need specify "persistConfig".

 "scripts": {